NikolaiT/incolumitas/content/Security/tls_theory.md

 - key exchange algorithm (RSA, ECDHE, ...)
 - cipher (e.g., AES, RC4, ...) and cipher mode, if applicable (e.g., CBC)

 This lead to a combinational explosion of crypto ciphe code points that had to be maintained by the Internet Assigned Numbers Authority (IANA).
+There is the [IANA page](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4) that hosts a [CSV file](https://www.iana.org/assignments/tls-parameters/tls-parameters-4.csv) that includes all the ciphers currently used in TLS 1.2.
+It's a huge file!

 TLS 1.3 on the other hand only allows peers to negotiate: